 What data are used in calculating the threshold concentrations for Mercury, PCBs, and PAHs?

 RMP sediment data collected since 2002 form the basis for calculating both the Dredged Material Management Office (DMMO) bioaccumulation testing trigger concentrations (BTs) for mercury, PCBs and PAHs, and the TMDL-based in-Bay disposal limits for mercury and PCBs.
-The BTs are calculated using the 90% Upper Tolerance Limit (UTL) of the 90th percentile concentrations of mercury, PCBs, and PAHs, while the TMDL-based limits for mercury and PCBs are calculated using the 90% Upper Tolerance Limit of the 99th percentile concentrations.
+The BTs are calculated using the 90% Upper Tolerance Limit (UTL) of the 90th percentile concentrations of mercury, PCBs, and PAHs (rounded to two significant figures), while the TMDL-based limits for mercury and PCBs are calculated using the 90% Upper Tolerance Limit of the 99th percentile concentrations.

-These values are intended to be based on the most recent 10 years of RMP sediment data.
-However, prior to 2002, the RMP sampling design consisted of repeated sampling of fixed stations along the spine of the Estuary.
-In 2002 the RMP adopted a probabilistic (random, spatially balanced) sampling design to obtain a more representative characterization of conditions throughout the Bay, and only the newer data are used in calculating the BTs and TMDL-based limits.
-Since the newest 10-year data set is used to calculate each year's thresholds, the individual values are expected to change slightly each year and may be higher or lower than the previous year.
+These values are intended to be based on the most recent 13 years of RMP sediment data.
+In previous years, these values were calculated on the most recent 10 years of data.
+However, because the frequency of RMP sediment sampling has been changed from every two years to every four years, the current 13-year window is needed to ensure that each threshold update is based on at least four sediment sampling events.
+In 2002, the RMP adopted a probabilistic (random, spatially balanced) sampling design to obtain a more representative characterization of conditions throughout the Bay, and only the newest 13-year data are used in calculating the BTs and TMDL-based limits.
+The individual threshold values are expected to change slightly each year and may be higher or lower than the previous year.

 Which calendar year threshold applies for making suitability determinations?